SwedbankPay/developer.swedbankpay.com/checkout-v3/modules-sdks/mobile-sdk/native-payments.md

 }
 ```

-### Payment methods
+## iOS Payment methods

 The `availableInstruments` array provided in the
 `paymentSessionFetched(_:)` delegate method is an array of
 `SwedbankPaySDK.AvailableInstrument` with information of payment methods that
 can be used for native payments.
 These instrument object also contain saved
 payment method data.
-This could be saved payment cards or known MSISDN for the
+This could be saved credit cards or known MSISDN for the
 user.

-### Swish
+## Swish

 The Swish payment method is represented as an available instrument through
 `SwedbankPaySDK.AvailableInstrument.swish(prefills:)`.
 The `prefills` contains